Ritcheyy/vickpr-bot/README.md

 ### Contribution Guidelines

-VickPR Agent welcomes contributions from the community.
+VickPR Bot welcomes contributions from the community.
 Here's how you can contribute:

-1. **Fork the Repository**: Fork the VickPR Agent repository on GitHub.
+1. **Fork the Repository**: Fork the VickPR Bot repository on GitHub.

 2. **Implement Features or Fixes**: Work on new features or bug fixes in your fork.